Corporate Social Responsibility

 Please refer below table for the experience and professional ability of the members of the Board of Directors.

 (2) Presently, the Company has established the Compensation Committee and Audit Committee, and the Company will further establish other types of functional committees depending upon the actual operation status and according to the regulatory requirements.
-(3) The Board of Directors of the Company passed the procedures of performance evaluation of the Board of directors on 2019/12/25.
-In accordance with the procedure, the Company assesses the Board’s performance annually and submits the performance evaluation results to the Board of directors, using them as a reference in determining compensation and nomination for individual directors.
+(3) The Board of Directors of the Company passed the Board Performance Evaluation Measures of the Board of Directors on 2019/12/25.
+In accordance with the procedure, the Company assesses the Board’s performance annually and submits the performance evaluation results to the Board of Directors, using them as a reference in determining compensation and nomination for individual directors.
 Please refer to (1) Board of Directors Implementation Status of 4.
 Corporate Governance Operation Status of III.
-Corporate Governance Report in this Annual Report for 2021 performance evaluation criteria and results.
-(4) The Company assesses the suitability of the CPA yearly; the criteria and major content are listed below: Professionality- the service quality and timeliness from the CPA meet the needs. independency-the CPA does not hold shares of the Company or any affiliate of the Company Interest avoidance-the CPA does not co-invest or share interests with the Company or any affiliate of the Company.
-Rotation- As of the latest certification, the CPA has never provided the Company with the audit service for consecutive 7 years.
-The Company shall obtain the CPA independence declaration with the assessment submit to the Board of directors together.
-The annual assessment and CPA independence declaration of 2020 and 2021 has submitted to the Board of directors on 2021/03/24 and 2022/03/25, respectively. |
+Corporate Governance Report in this Annual Report for 2023 performance evaluation criteria and results.
+(4) The Company assesses the suitability of the CPA yearly; The Company shall obtain the CPA independence declaration and referencing AQI results, then submit to the Board of Directors together.
+The annual assessment has submitted to the Board of Directors on 2023/03/22 and 2024/03/13, respectively.
+The criteria and major content are listed below: Professionality-the service quality and timeliness from the CPA meet the needs.
+Independency-the CPA don’t hold shares of the Company or any affiliate of the Company.
+Interest avoidance-the CPA does not co-invest or share interests with the Company or any affiliate of the Company.
+Rotation-As of the latest certification, the CPA has never provided the Company with the audit service for consecutive 7 years. |

 (1) No major difference.